 How much can I apply for?

-There is no limit to how much you can apply for, however the majority of grants are between $2,000 - $4,000+GST.
+There is no limit to how much you can apply for, however most grants are between $2,000 - $4,000+GST if applicable.
+Grants may be partially funded.

 Apply now